ibm-cloud-docs/vpc/backup_service_vpc_best_practices.md

 * For large volumes, consider a shorter retention period so that you don't exceed the 10 TB limit for all volume backups.

 * If you have volumes in different regions, create separate backup policies for each region.
 You're limited to 10 backup policies per account in a region.
+This quota can't be increased.

 * Confirm that the block storage resources that you tagged for backups are attached to a running virtual server instance.
 You can't back up detached volumes.